macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 23: 4 Feb 2017

+**Today’s progress:** Major victory!
+Each or any item on my To Do list can be checked and removed.
+I can check a bunch and then remove them all with one button click.

+**Learned today:** The cache is very persistent at/from GitHub.io (???) — anyway it seemed that way.
+I had to open the .js and .css files in the browser and reload there to get them to work.

+**Links to work:** [Live working app](https://macloo.github.io/to-do-list-localstorage/) with link to GitHub repo

+## Missed day: 3 Feb 2017

 ## Day 22: 2 Feb 2017

 **Today’s progress:** Added a checkbox to each To Do item with value of the index of the array.
 Added a "Remove Checked Items" button at top and bottom.
 Only had 90 minutes to work, so I haven’t coded them to work yet.